Who is Ethan Hawke?

 Wife and Children

 Hawke and Uma Thurman divorced in 2005 following seven years of marriage.
-The couple have two children, daughter Maya and son Roan.
+The couple has two children, a daughter Maya and son Roan.
 The separation came after rumors that Hawke had an affair with their nanny.
 In 2008, he married the woman that he had the alleged affair with, Ryan Shawhughes.
-The couple also have two children, Clementine and Indiana.
+The couple also has two children, Clementine and Indiana.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!